 Note: As a subsidiary of

-UCOL's New Zealand Certificate in Study and Career Preparation (Level 4) (Medical Imaging Pathway) covers a variety of subjects that will equip you with academic skills for higher-level study in Medical Imaging and is comprised of the following papers:
+This programme consists of 60 credits and covers a variety of subjects that will equip you with academic skills for higher-level study in Medical Imaging and is comprised of the following papers:

 Skills for Academic Study Level 4